ajess33/mc-exercise/fubar.md

 I add some more stuff to this as BOB with carol from bobs computer.
 This is Ted and Alice and we are doing some good work

+This is carol and bob and we are the best